nishantc1527/Algorithms-Java/java.md

 # Java Users

 This repository supports Gradle.
 While you don't need it, it will make everything much easier.
+Testing is all done with JUnit 5.
+If you don't have gradle, you have to download JUnit.
+If you do have Gradle, you're fine.

 # Using Gradle